panshuljindal/eloquent-ai-backend/README.md

 - `src/controllers/*`: data access and domain logic
 - `src/sql_models/*`: SQLModel ORM entities
 - `src/models/*`: Pydantic request/response models
-- `src/helpers/*`: integrations (DB session, OpenAI, Pinecone), guardrails, utilities
+- `src/helpers/*`: DB session, OpenAI, Pinecone, JWT, guardrails, response helpers
 - `src/constants/*`: prompts and roles

 ## Security notes (read before prod)

 - CORS is permissive in `main.py` for dev.
-Restrict `allow_origins` and only enable `allow_credentials` with explicit origins.
+Restrict `allow_origins` in production.
-- Authentication/authorization: endpoints currently trust `user_id` provided by clients and do not issue tokens.
-Implement JWT and enforce ownership checks for conversations before exposing publicly.
+- JWT is issued on signup/login.
+Protect sensitive routes and verify ownership (conversation/user) on the server.
-- Do not index or log secrets.
+- Do not log secrets.
 Ensure `.env` is not committed.
+Rotate `JWT_SECRET` regularly.
-- Sanitize retrieved context: run guardrails on Pinecone context before prompting the model.
+- Sanitize retrieved context and outputs.
+Guardrails are provided as a baseline.
-- Rate limit login/chat endpoints and return generic login errors (avoid user enumeration).
+- Rate limit login/chat and use generic login errors (prevent enumeration).

 ## Development